McTominay and Lukaku goals lead Napoli to Serie A title and Conte's 'most unexpected' trophy

 “For me to come and experience this, it’s a dream,” McTominay said.

 Lukaku, who was signed from Chelsea in August, controlled a long vertical pass and dribbled by two defenders before scoring in the 51st.
-It was his 14th goal to go with his league-leading 10 assists.
+It was his 14th goal along with his league-leading 10 assists.

 Conte watched the match from the tribune after getting sent off last weekend.
 But he went down to the pitch at the final whistle and embraced Lukaku, with whom he also won Serie A at Inter in 2021.

-McTominay dropped to the pitch in tears when the match was done.
+McTominay dropped to the pitch in tears when the match finished.
 Minutes later he was honored as Serie A player of the season.

 Napoli players held up signs that read “Again” featuring a “4” for the team’s fourth title.

-Napoli fans began cheering and singing hours before kickoff and erupted in celebration at the final whistle — including at jumbo screens that were set up in several of the city's central piazzas.
+Napoli fans began cheering and singing hours before kickoff at the Stadio Diego Armando Maradona and erupted in celebration at the final whistle — including at jumbo screens that were set up in several of the city's central piazzas.

 Cagliari was already sure of avoiding relegation but goalkeeper Alen Sherri was inspired at the start, denying Napoli on multiple occasions early on.